TabakaLab/ocelli/docs/source/usage_principles.rst

 Ocelli uses :obj:`anndata.AnnData` data structure, resulting in compatibility with numerous single-cell analysis Python packages, e.g., Scanpy_, scVelo_.
 A thorough introduction to the :obj:`anndata.AnnData` data structure with tutorials can be found here_.

-We prepared a series of tutorials describing using Ocelli with various use cases.
+A series of tutorials was prepared to describe Ocelli's usage with various use cases.
 You can find them in the sidebar.

 .. _Scanpy: https://scvelo.readthedocs.io
 .. _scVelo: https://scanpy.readthedocs.io